boa-im/boa-im/README.md

 <div align="center">
   <h3>:wave:Hello everyone:wave:</h3>
   My name is Boa Im.
-I'm looking for a full time job starting May 2024.<br>
+I'm looking for a full-time position as a software developer starting as soon as possible.<br>
   There are my projects using many languages in the repositories.
 Please check and contact me!<br>
   <br>You can see my website here!
   <a type="button" href="https://boa-im.github.io" style="border: none; background-color: pink">Click Here</a>